robocomp/grasping/components/data_collector/README.md

 - RGB image.
 - depth image.
-- meta data : containing _cls_indexes_, _intrinsic_matrix_ and _poses_.
+- meta data : contains _cls_indexes_, _intrinsic_matrix_ and _poses_.
+- visualization image : contains visualizations for poses of all objects in the scene.

 **Note :** new classes indices start from 22, as YCB-Videos dataset contains 21 classes.

-4) Perform semantic segmentation on RGB images to get segmentation masks using an open-source tool like : [Image Labeling Tool](https://github.com/Slava/label-tool) .
+4) Perform semantic segmentation on RGB images to get segmentation masks using an open-source tool like : [Supervise.ly](https://supervise.ly/) .

 5) Add output data to the training dataset.
 The following data is required :